 Our first night down on the Chaco isn’t an unmitigated success, but it could have been worse.
 Unlike in Qatar, the Chaco temperatures drop to a more comfortable 30-something degrees at night, so we did manage to sleep well.
 Nevertheless, on Chaco Day Two we were up early and heading on the road to get some of the many miles under our belt towards the slightly cooler climate of central Paraguay.
 Unfortunately, our Chaco Progress Chart is hampered significantly by the dreadful, dreadful, dreadful road condition.

 Despite stopping for a night and a quick look around Little Germany, we really wanted to press-on as quickly as we could across the Chaco.
 The daytime heat in mid-summer January is relentless; only when necessary do we set foot outside the cool air-con of Cuthbert’s front cab.
-Ah… Yes… the ‘air-con thing’… here’s a small digression regarding the ‘air-con thing’…
+Ah… Yes… the ‘air-con thing’… here’s a small digression from the Paraguay blog to the ‘air-con thing’…

 On such long driving sectors we like to listen to podcasts to while away the hours (we can recommend The Overlanding Podcast if you aspire to this random itinerant lifestyle).
 It just so happens that on this particular drive, the podcast features a discussion about overlanding vehicles.
 The conclusion is reached that the preferred mode of overlanding is one which relies on the ‘windows down’ approach for ventilation: you can apparently “connect better with the environment”, “engage better with the people” and “enjoy the local smells”.
 Okaaay.
 We can’t argue with that approach for many overlanding environments, but in this heat, with these dust-clouds, over that distance????
 Call us old softies, but (for the Chaco at least) we’ll stick with the air-con option thank you 🙂